pgherveou/gulp-awspublish/README.md

 ### awspublish.gzip(options)

- create a through stream, that gzip file and add Content-Encoding header Available options:
+create a through stream, that gzip file and add Content-Encoding header.

+Available options:
   - ext: file extension to add to gzipped file (eg: { ext: '.gz' })

 ### awspublish.create(options)

-Create a Publisher
-Options are passed to knox to create a s3 client
+Create a Publisher.
+Options are passed to knox to create a s3 client.

 #### Publisher.publish(headers)

-create a through stream, that push files to s3. publish take a `header` object that add or override existing s3 headers.
+Create a through stream, that push files to s3.Publish take a `header` object that add or override existing s3 headers.

-Files that go through the stream receive extra properties
+Files that go through the stream receive extra properties:

   - s3.path: s3 path
   - s3.etag: file etag
   - s3.state: publication state (create, update, cache or skip)
-  - s3.headers: s3 headers for this file
+  - s3.headers: s3 headers for this file.
 Defaults headers are:
     - x-amz-acl: public-read
     - Content-Type
     - Content-Length

 #### publisher.cache()

- create a through stream that create or update a cache file using file s3 path and file etag.
-Consecutive runs of publish will use this file to avoid reuploading identical files
+Create a through stream that create or update a cache file using file s3 path and file etag.
+Consecutive runs of publish will use this file to avoid reuploading identical files.

-Cache file is save in the current working dir and is named.awspublish-bucket The cache file is flushed to disk every 10 files just to be safe :)
+Cache file is save in the current working dir and is named.awspublish-bucket.
+The cache file is flushed to disk every 10 files just to be safe :).

 #### Publisher.sync()

-create a transform stream that delete old files from the bucket Both new and delete files are written to the stream deleted file will have s3.state set to delete
+create a transform stream that delete old files from the bucket.
+Both new and delete files are written to the stream.
+Deleted file will have s3.state property set to delete.

+> **warning** `sync` will delete files in your bucket that are not in your local folder.

 #### Publisher.client

-the knox client to let you do other s3 operations
+The knox client object exposed to let you do other s3 operations.

 ### awspublish.reporter([options])

-create a reporter that logs s3.path and s3.state (delete, create, update, cache, skip)
+Create a reporter that logs s3.path and s3.state (delete, create, update, cache, skip).

 Available options:
   - states: list of state to log (default to all)